VijaykumarJakune/CheckingAphabet/README.md

 # Alphabet Checker Web API

-This is a **.NET 8 Web API** that checks if a given string contains all the letters of the English alphabet.
+This is a **.NET 8 Web API** that checks if a given string contains all 26 letters of the English alphabet at least once.
 The API returns `true` if all letters are present and `false` otherwise.

 ---